GMWolf/artemis-odb-eeel/README.md

 EEEL is a drop in plugin for [Artemis-odb](https://github.com/junkdog/artemis-odb)

-EEEL provided an easy annotation based interface to subscribe to Entity events.
+EEEL provides an eas interface to subscribe to entity events.
+Using either Annotations, or more traditional subscriptions for better performance.

 ## Susbscribing to Aspects